Sync all connectors

 Databases (Postgres, MySQL, etc.)6h

-File sources (parquet, CSV)never stale
+File connectors (parquet, CSV)never stale

-Override per source:
+Override per connector:

 Terminal window